Heather's Historicals

 (Image courtesy of/& used with permission)

 Tower Poetry - publishes a poetry book twice a year, summer and winter.
 Deadlines for TOWER POETRY submissions are February 28th for the Summer issue and August 31st for the Winter issue each year.
-Submit by email to: info@towerpoetry.ca."
+Submit by email to: [email protected]."
 (For further information on Submission)

 Poetry Reading